Lucy Lee Flippin

-Lucy Lee Flippin is an American actress.
+Lucy Lee Flippin is an American retired actress.

 Education and early life

 Flippin is the daughter of Dr. and Mrs. Harrison Fitzgerald Flippin.
-She was born in Philadelphia on July 23, 1943 and raised in Douglassville, Pennsylvania.
+She was raised in Douglassville, Pennsylvania.
 She attended Northwestern University and spent a year performing with Holiday on Ice before pursuing a career in acting.
 Later she studied acting under Uta Hagen.
 Her attempt to work in Hollywood was rebuffed when an executive at Warner Bros. told her that she would not succeed as an actress because she was not pretty enough and was too tall.
 She returned to New York and worked there for 10 years.

 Career

 She initially began her career in New York City where she eventually got several TV commercials and off-Broadway theatre work, most notably opposite Richard Gere in a Lincoln Center production of A Midsummer Night's Dream.
 At the advice of her agent, she relocated to Los Angeles where she would get roles in television series and films.

 She played Eliza Jane Wilder on the TV series Little House on the Prairie.
 She played Fran Castleberry, the younger sister of Polly Holliday's character on the show Flo.
 After Little House on the Prairie stopped production, she appeared in many different television shows and movies, and has performed onstage at Geffen Playhouse in Los Angeles.
 She retired in 2008.